tylerneylon/water/docs/scratch.md

 I might want to be able to handle labels already on the item.

+The above is dangerous because we could loop by continuously paring nothing (Empty) as rule a.

+I think the right way to think about that is that any potentially-empty rules, including *-rules, should not be looped.

 ----

 How about handling naming a `rulename` to `rulename_list`?